 We Are All Lazy Sometimes

-Ever have a day when your kids are nutso, off-the-wall crazy (like you seriously wish you had a padded, sound-proof room to stick them in?) and you just want them to STOP.RIGHT.NOW?
+Ever have a day when your kids are nutso, off-the-wall crazy (like you seriously wish you had a padded, sound-proof room to stick them in?) and you just want them to stop, like right now?
 I bet we all have.
 And on those days…have you ever screamed at them, sent them to time out, or spanked them?
 Because you were losing your mind and didn’t know what else to do?